simplykapoor/AdvancedEventMeshBootcamp/README.md

 - provides sophisticated authentication and security features like Kerberos, OAuth or TLS
 - offers fine-grained filtering options
 - allows for real-time monitoring, capacity insights and distributed tracing
-- provides support for all relevant protocols like JMS, REST, AMQP and MQTT, plus SMF.
+- provides support for all relevant protocols like JMS, REST, AMQP and MQTT, plus SMF
-- allows to start small and upgrade to bigger T-shirt sizes when your business grows
+- allows to start small and upgrade to bigger tier metric when your business grows
 - provides an outstanding performance up to billions of events per day

 SAP Integration Suite, advanced event mesh features touched, some just shortly, some in more detail, include: